wattanunteeratanapong/Rainbow-Six-Siege-Alpha-Pack-Simulation/README.md

 # Rainbow Six Siege Alpha Pack Analysis

-Have you ever wondered how many matches you have to play to get one alpha pack in R6?<br />
+Have you ever wonder how many matches you have to play to get one alpha pack in R6?<br />

 **Standard Match :**
 win (+2.0%)